chan3785/chan3785/README.md

 ## 🤠 Can do this!
 - Front-End Develop
-- also can Mysql, postgresQl, DBeaver
+- Also can DB
-- and Solidity smart contract
+- smart contract Solidity
 - Experience in back-end, contract, AI

 ## 🥞 Stacks